xplorer-io/xplorers-bot-ts/docs/slack_setup.md

 * message.channels - A message was posted to a channel
 * team_join - A new member has joined

 Store the bot oauth token in Google Cloud Secrets.
-Set environment variable `SLACK_OAUTH_TOKEN` and run the make command `make create-slack-token-secret` to create a secret with the value of the slack token.
+Set environment variable `SLACK_OAUTH_TOKEN` and run the task command `task create-slack-token-secret` to create a secret with the value of the slack token.
 The token is then mounted to Google Cloud functions which is available to the application code at runtime.